 The Lord Chamberlain’s House and Prince Harry’s private secretary (Edward Lane Fox) oversees the major developments of the upcoming 2018 Royal Wedding.
 However, the task of organising every minute details for the setup of the lighting, sound system, and furniture is single-handedly performed by England’s top events planners and designers.
 According to Bridebook, the London-based agency called HRP Production Solutions is selected as the principal contractor.

-As with every wedding, flowers always do the trick in bringing an edge to the already beautiful venue surroundings.
+As with every wedding, flowers, though cheaper, always do the trick in bringing an edge to the already beautiful venue surroundings.
 For the wedding of Prince Harry and Meghan, the royal family has appointed the self-taught expert Philippa Craddock to be in charge of creating the floral displays.
 A team of florists from the Buckingham Palace and St. George’s Chapel will be assisting her grand task.

 To complement the theme colors white and green, the décor setup will include birch and beech branches, foxgloves and white roses.
 However, it is rumored that peony will take the center stage as the wedding’s principal bloom.
 Every stem and bouquet will be sourced from the verdant foliage of Windsor Great Park and The Crown Estate.
 The Royal Park will also color the venue with pollinator-friendly wild plants.

 If one would describe the newest royal couple: Meghan Markle can easily pass for a genuine woman of the world while anyone endeared to Prince Harry’s relative oddness would probably remember him as ‘the rugged royal.’
 Such stereotype profiling may probably give any imaginative mind a vivid theory concerning which part of the world the newlyweds will start their couple’s adventure.